Tips for Preventing Wheelchair Damage on Flights

 Join my cruise group trip!
 Due to the huge discount (the selling price is currently $1,000 more than my group price), I am opening up the trip to anyone!
 However, I am still prioritizing hosting COVID-safer get-togethers on the ship.

-If you do not need a travel agent but have been helped by my resources, I would really appreciate a tip!
+If you don’t need a travel agent but have found my resources helpful, I would really appreciate a tip!
 Thank you!

 .png)